ADHD Guide

 The most damaging pattern in ADHD relationships is when the non-ADHD partner becomes the “money parent.”
 They monitor spending, issue warnings, and dole out approval.
 The ADHD partner starts hiding purchases, lying about amounts, or feeling resentful about needing “permission” to spend their own money.

 Breaking this cycle requires a neutral system that both partners trust.
-When the budget tool — not your spouse — categorizes and tracks spending, it removes the interpersonal tension.
+When the framework — not your spouse — defines how spending gets tracked, it removes the interpersonal tension.
 The Impulse Log becomes a private tool for self-awareness, not a confession booth.
-The monthly view belongs to both of you equally.
+The monthly page belongs to both of you equally.

 A System Built for Both of You

-The ADHD Budget Tracker works for couples because it was designed around the friction points that actually cause fights.
-The Auto-Sort feature means neither partner has to manually categorize spending — it happens automatically with Needs, Wants, and ADHD Tax categories.
-The visual dashboard with progress bars gives both partners an instant read on where things stand, no spreadsheet fluency required.
+The Budget Reset works for couples because it was designed around the friction points that actually cause fights.
+The simple 3-category framework means neither partner agonizes over where spending goes — everything lands in Needs, Wants, or ADHD Tax.
+The print-and-keep monthly pages give both partners an instant read on where things stand, no spreadsheet fluency required.

 The Impulse Log is especially powerful for couples.
-When the ADHD partner logs what they almost bought, it creates a visible record of restraint that the non-ADHD partner rarely sees.
+When the ADHD partner writes down what they almost bought, it creates a visible record of restraint that the non-ADHD partner rarely sees.
 Over time, that log becomes proof of effort — something ADHD partners desperately need their significant other to acknowledge.

-At $17, it’s an investment in your relationship as much as your finances.
+It’s an instant-download PDF — guide, workbook, and print-and-keep pages.
+No app, no spreadsheet, no subscription, and nothing to set up.
+At $7, it’s an investment in your relationship as much as your finances.
 Because the real cost of ADHD money problems isn’t the late fees — it’s the trust that erodes with every unspoken transaction.

 You’re not bad with money.
 You just need a system that works for both brains in the relationship.